the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 We've noticed a couple of "gotchas" from contributors to _The Turing Way_ and we'll try to keep this section of the guide up to date for anyone else learning the MyST syntax for figures

+* If things do not work, looking at the **deploy log** (visible at the beginning of your PR) might well give you hints about the issues are.
+* Figure path are case-sensitive, make sure the name of the file is all lowercase
+* `name:` is for including in reference links, it cannot have spaces
+* The path to the figure will depend on the position of the .md file in the repo (one or two folders away from `website` will give `../` or `../../` respectively.
+* You cannot have line breaks in the alt text, but you can have it in the caption.
 * Both `:` and `"` have syntactic meaning for Sphinx.
   That means it is important that you do not use these characters in your alt text.